yURInation02/Activity-Picker/README.md

       Finished a random picker (SIMPLE) and added HTML/CSS for overlay added localStorage to JS to save data locally.
 Might not need JSON unless we use backend

+4/22: added a function to update a list

 List of activities:
     Magic
     Coding